bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-list.md

 To select the second page of results, you need to pass the value `50`.
 To select the third page of results — the value `100`, and so on.

-The formula for calculating the `start` parameter value:
+The formula for calculating the value of the `start` parameter:

 `start = (N-1) * 50`, where `N` — the number of the desired page ||
 |#